-At South College, you can pursue your Bachelor of Science in Health Science with a Concentration in Nuclear Medicine by taking a mix of online and on-campus classes at our Knoxville campus.
+At South College, you can pursue your Bachelor of Science in Health Science with a Concentration in Nuclear Medicine by taking a mix of online and on-campus classes.
 Earn your bachelor’s degree in health science at South College and start working toward tomorrow’s career in nuclear medicine today!

 42 months (full-time)

 Available for qualified applicants

 Earn your health science bachelor’s degree in Knoxville or Atlanta.

 Financial aid, offered through a variety of government, state, and local programs, grants, and scholarships, is available to those who qualify, helping to make attending school for nuclear medicine within reach.
 To learn more about your financial aid options for studying nuclear medicine, contact us today.